 - IEEE 1588 is a key part of the LXI standard, which defines small, modular instruments using low-cost, open-standard Ethernet as the system backbone.

-- Digital-to-analog convertor (DAC) increases test performance for advanced defense system development.
+- A 15-bit 1.2 GSa/s digital-to-analog convertor (DAC) increases test performance for advanced defense system development.

 - Microcap technology enables the industry's smallest RF filters for cellular telephones.

-- World's fastest analog to digital converter for Agilent's high-performance Infiniium oscilloscopes
+- World's first 20 GSa/s 8-bit analog to digital converter for Agilent's high-performance Infiniium oscilloscopes.

 - Synapsia Informatics software helps researchers from different scientific disciplines integrate diverse collections of experimental results and analytical information from internal and external sources.